Scalingo/cli/README.md

      cron-tasks  List the cron tasks of an application

    Databases:
-     redis-console     Run an interactive console with your Redis addon mongo-console     Run an interactive console with your MongoDB addon mysql-console     Run an interactive console with your MySQL addon pgsql-console     Run an interactive console with your PostgreSQL addon influxdb-console  Run an interactive console with your InfluxDB addon
+     redis-console                                       Run an interactive console with your Redis addon mongo-console                                       Run an interactive console with your MongoDB addon mysql-console                                       Run an interactive console with your MySQL addon pgsql-console, psql-console, postgresql-console     Run an interactive console with your PostgreSQL addon influxdb-console                                    Run an interactive console with your InfluxDB addon

    Deployment:
      deployments              List app deployments